Iglesia de la Compañía Fire: Aftermath

-Between 2,000 and 3,000 people perished in the fire, in a city that at the time had about 100,000 inhabitants.
+Between 2,000 and 3,000 people perished in the fire, in a city that, at the time, had about 100,000 inhabitants.
 Entire families were wiped out.
 The cleanup of the bodies took about ten days, and since most of the bodies were burned beyond recognition, they were placed in a mass grave at the Cementerio General de Santiago.

-A Santiago newspaper printed the names of over 2,000 known victims, and the same paper also printed a list of the objects saved by the priests and their value, which led to public outcry against the priests who had saved valuable objects but not people.
-Already under fire for designing a celebration mass with thousands of candles and oil lamps surrounded by flammable cloths and decorations, Ugarte and his colleagues drew more criticism when they later explained the deaths of so many women and girls as the Virgin Mary needing to take them without delay to her bosom.
+A Santiago newspaper printed the names of over 2,000 known victims, as well as a list of the objects saved by the priests and their value, which led to public outcry against the priests who had saved valuable objects but not people.
+Already under fire for designing a celebration mass with thousands of candles and oil lamps surrounded by flammable cloths and decorations, Ugarte and his colleagues drew more criticism when they later explained the deaths of so many women and girls as the Virgin Mary needing to take them, without delay, to her bosom.

 The remaining walls of the church were torn down, and a garden was planted in the place, with a statue placed at the site where the main altar used to be.
 A few years later, a second statue replaced the first.
 The garden and the statues still exist.
 The second statue is now part of the Ex Congreso Nacional gardens.
 The original statue is located at the main entrance of the Cementerio General de Santiago.

 The church bells were sold for scrap and recovered.
 One of the bells was melted down to cast two new bells for the new Jesuit church in Santiago.
 Four made their way to Mumbles, Wales, where they were used to call people to worship until they were returned to Santiago in 2010.
 Two of the returned bells now hang next to the statue in the Ex Congreso Nacional gardens, one in the courtyard of the Cuartel General de Bomberos, and one at the 14th Fire Company firehouse in Providencia.
-One bell stayed in Santiago, where it was hung in the Hermita de Santa Lucía on the Santa Lucía Hill in 1872–73, the dent from where it fell marking it as a memorial.
+One bell stayed in Santiago, where it was hung in the Hermita de Santa Lucía on the Santa Lucía Hill in 1872–73, the dent from where it fell remaining as a memorial.
 The tragedy, and the fact that one of the contributing factors was the lack of an organized fire-brigade, motivated José Luis Claro y Cruz to organize the first Volunteer Firemen's Corps in Santiago, on December 20 of the same year.
 Fire brigades in Chile, even today, are still made up only of unpaid volunteers.
 New fire regulations also resulted, and the tragedy contributed to the partial secularization of Chilean government over the next two decades.

 Workers excavating for a new line of the Santiago Metro uncovered an unexpected length of the eastern foundation of the church in November 2013.
 Some Santiaguinos are trying to have the foundation preserved as a memorial.